5 Keys to a Winning Bid for Gauged Porcelain Panel Installation

 - Size.
 Panels qualify as GPTPs if they are 3.5 – 6.5 mm thick (1/8"-1/4"), and the size can go up to 5' X 10'.

 - Crew.
 Don’t underestimate the need for added manpower to work with GPTPs.
-You’ll need a minimum of two people for a GPTP project – many contractors schedule three people – and don’t underestimate the total man-hours needed.
+You’ll need a minimum of three people for a GPTP project – many contractors schedule four or more people – and don’t underestimate the total man-hours needed.

 - Lifting.
-Teamwork is important for lifting GPTPs, and be sure to provide even support for the panel while carrying or putting in place.
+Teamwork is important for lifting GPTPs- be sure to provide even support for the panel while carrying or putting in place.

 2. Inspect your location